lil-lab/nccg/README.md

 ## Understanding the code structure

-- Neural Shift Reduce CCG Semantic parser (NCCG) builds on top of SPF (Semantic Parsing Framework).
-Please see SPF documentation to learn more.
+- Neural Shift Reduce CCG Semantic parser (NCCG) is developed on top of SPF (CCG Semantic Parsing Framework).
+Please see [https://github.com/cornell-lic/spf](SPF documentation) to learn more about SPF.
-- The NCC project is contained in the project ./parser.ccg.ff.shiftreduce.
+- The NCCG is contained in the java project `./parser.ccg.ff.shiftreduce`.
 - There are three major components that create NCCG.

   - *Parser*: NCCG model is a feed-forward neural network that generates probability over actions given parsing configuration.
      For technical details, please see Section 3 in the [paper](http://www.cs.cornell.edu/~dkm/papers/ma-emnlp.2016.pdf).